Tokyo Station, Shinagawa Station

 July 28th, 2018

 * The Sumida River Fireworks Festival is scheduled to be held every year on the last Saturday of July.

-The first venue: Sakura Bridge downstream to Kototoi Bridge upstream
+The first venue: from Sakura Bridge downstream to Kototoi Bridge upstream

-The second venue: Komagata Bridge downstream to Umaya Bridge upstream
+The second venue: from Komagata Bridge downstream to Umaya Bridge upstream

 |Phone||Sumida River Fireworks Festival Executive Committee